Midterm elections are swiftly approaching, and as usual, I am pretty clueless… in general, yes, but I meant about who should get my vote. Here’s why:

 It was posted in response to an article in our local paper about some of the immigrant children crossing the border being housed in foster care in our state.
 The message, of course, was that we should keep the unborn child and immediately deport the immigrant kid, who was obviously a gangster.
 It really bothered me, on a number of levels.

-First of all, if these kids were actually gangsters, they would just stay in their home country to join the narcotics trade that we fund with our insatiable appetite for drugs.
-And guys, immigrant children do go to our schools and frequent our emergency rooms, but despite what Fox News tells you, the Mexican family next store is almost definitely not stockpiling welfare benefits to fund a burgeoning drug cartel that meets in their basement.
+First of all, most of these kids are not actually, in fact, gangsters.
+If they were they might rather just stay in their home country to join the narcotics trade that we fund with our insatiable appetite for drugs.
+And guys, immigrant children do go to our schools and frequent our emergency rooms, but despite what Fox News tells you, the Mexican family next door is almost definitely not stockpiling welfare benefits to fund a burgeoning drug cartel that meets in their basement.

 I think a couple of people just unfriended me for voicing my frustration with Fox News.